 Drive Yourself

 Discover Iceland beyond Reykjavik by renting a car and driving yourself around the highway called Route 1.
-Route 1, or the Ring Road, is the road that encircles the island and leads you to many of the best natural attractions in Iceland.
+Route 1, or the Ring Road, encircles the country and leads you to many of Iceland’s best natural attractions.
+The Ring Road is fully paved and mostly two lanes, but you’ll still encounter blind rises and some single-lane bridges in rural areas, so drive cautiously and yield as needed.

 Rent a 4x4 or All-Terrain Vehicle